 The parts of the heat pump work together to warm your home in the winter.
 Unlike a furnace, a heat pump does not burn any fuel when producing heat.
 This is why this technology is so energy efficient for heating purposes.

 The system moves refrigerant between the outdoor unit and the indoor unit.
-When you set a unit on heating mode in the winter, the coil within the outdoor unit becomes an evaporator.
+When you set a unit on the heating mode in the winter, the coil within the outdoor unit becomes an evaporator.
 The fan inside the outdoor unit blows air over the evaporator coil.
 At the same time, the unit has released the pressure on the refrigerant, which reduces the temperature of the substance.
 The expansion valve governs this function.
 The heat pump moves this cold, low-pressure refrigerant into the outdoor coil where it can pick up heat energy from the air.

 Next, the compressor applies pressure to the refrigerant as the heat pump moves it into the condenser coil in the indoor unit.
-A fan in the indoor unit blows across this coil that has been warmed by the pressurized refrigerant that picked up heat while moving through the outdoor unit.
+A fan in the indoor unit blows across this coil that has been warmed by the pressurized refrigerant that picked up the heat while moving through the outdoor unit.
 The blower draws the warmth from the coil and sends it into your home.

 The refrigerants used within modern heat pumps are blends of chemicals that can shift between liquid and gaseous states with only a small input of energy.
 The current refrigerant blend called R410A is most in use today.
 It is meant to replace previous refrigerants that had toxic attributes.

 The heat exchange achieved by heat pumps relies entirely on the refrigerant contained within its system.
 As long as a unit is not leaking, the refrigerant can perform well for many years.
 The part within the unit called the reversing valve manages the switch between heating and cooling modes.
-A unit that you used during the hot season to cool your home can be switched into heating mode in the fall.
+A unit that you used during the hot season to cool your home can be switched into a heating mode in the fall.
 When you do this, the reversing valve redirects the processing of the refrigerant within the machine.